plone/training/deployment/playbook_use.rst

     As with Vagrant, check the last message to make sure it completes successfully.
     When first provisioning a server, timeout errors are more likely.

-    If you have a timeout, just run the playbook again.
+    If you have a timeout, run the playbook again.
     Note that failures for particular plays do not mean that Ansible provisioning failed.

 Firewalling